lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

-Examples of toxic memes: Scientology, Anti-Vax Movement, toxic masculinity, toxic femininity, many Political or Religious ideologies, marketing campaigns.
+Examples of toxic memes: Scientology, Anti-Vax Movement, toxic masculinity, toxic femininity, many Political or Religious ideologies, marketing campaigns that don't put the interest of the individual first, but places profits first.

 &nbsp;